Before any tips for wildlife photography, a quote:

-Photography is a way of feeling, of touching, of loving.
-What you have caught on film is captured forever… it remembers little things, long after you have forgotten everything ~ Aaron Siskind
+“Photography is a way of feeling, of touching, of loving.
+What you have caught on film is captured forever… it remembers little things, long after you have forgotten everything” ~ Aaron Siskind

+How to give the best tips for wildlife photography?
 Aaron Siskind had the right idea.
 So often, we get caught up in the technical side of photography- worrying about what ISO, shutter speed or aperture we’re on, and how an incorrect set-up might make us miss the shot of a lifetime.
 Don’t get me wrong – the theory and practice of photography is important, as I outlined in my last few posts.

-1) Decide on your objective of your photographs, and let that guide you:
+1. Decide on your objective of your photographs, and let that guide you

 “What do you want to get out of your photographs?”
 That’s my very first question to every photographer that I meet.
 Have you brought your camera along (or rented one for the first time on arrival at Londolozi) to capture images as to remember your time here?
-Are you an enthusiast that wishes to use your time in the bush to practice your skills, hoping to get some great shots to take home to show off to your friends and family?
+Are you an enthusiast that wishes to use your time in the bush to practice your skills?
+Hoping to get some great shots to take home to show off to your friends and family?

-2) Capture the moment, but live the moment, too.
+2. Capture the moment, but live the moment, too

 If the light has faded, and you’re battling to get the shot that you really want, why not put your camera down and let your senses take over.
 Smell the dust as it settles, feel the early morning mist in the air, absorb your surroundings and feel the ebb and flow of the bushveld all around you.
 Capture your memories on your camera, but don’t forget to truly live your Safari.

-3) Compose for the reason you picked up the camera in the first place
+3. Compose for the reason you picked up the camera in the first place

 Photographic style is similar to personality- varying greatly from person to person.
 As with art, what is beautiful to one may be mundane and pointless to another.
 A moment will stir you to pick up your camera in order to capture it forever, as you remember it, through your eyes.
 It may be the swish of a Zebra tail through the long grass as the golden flecks of light bounce around the grass, or the slow, rhythmic browsing of a breeding herd of elephant.

-4) Don’t get too caught up on manual – move with the pace of the wild in auto if need be:
+4. Don’t get too caught up on manual – move with the pace of the wild in auto if need be

 While the general pace at Londolozi is one that supports rest and relaxation, the pace of the wild while out on safari can be pretty fast sometimes.
 After all, you may experience that once-in-a-lifetime sighting of a cheetah running through an open area at a speed of 100 kilometers per hour.
-Mix up your shooting style by playing around in manual, but be ready to switch over to auto if you feel more comfortable letting the camera decide which settings to use, while you enjoy the fact that you are going to capture wildlife at it’s best with none of the stress.
+Mix up your shooting style by playing around in manual, but be ready to switch over to auto if you feel more comfortable letting the camera decide which settings to use.
+Enjoy the fact that you are going to capture wildlife at it’s best with none of the stress.

-5) Capture the whole package:
+5. Capture the whole package

 At the end of the day, it’s up to you to decide what it is that you want to achieve with your photography.
 I, once again, lean on Siskind’s words of wisdom when he says:

-As photographers, we must learn to relax our beliefs.
+“As photographers, we must learn to relax our beliefs.
 Move on objects with your eye straight on, to the left, around on the right.
 Watch them grow large as they approach, group and regroup as you shift your position.
 Relationships gradually emerge and sometimes assert themselves with finality.
-And that’s your picture ~ Aaron Siskind
+And that’s your picture” ~ Aaron Siskind

 Written by Amanda Ritchie – Photography Studio Manager